Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/wally/index.en.md

 ### Important!

 - Keep the photo on your Instastory for 24 hours.
-- If you have a private Instagram account, you must send a screenshot of the Instastory to @patinajeardiente.
+- If you have a private Instagram account, you must send a screenshot of the Instastory to `@patinajeardiente`.
 If you don't do this, you won't be able to participate in the giveaway.

 ## Live Streaming and Giveaway